Malizma333/lr-core-py/README.md

 # Line Rider Physics in Python

 A compatible implementation of Line Rider's physics engine written in python.
-Despite the name, this is **not** a fork of lr-core and is structured entirely differently for ease of reference (see `/src/engine`).
+Despite the name, this is **not** a fork of lr-core and is structured entirely differently for ease of reference.
 Nothing requires external dependencies.

 Tests can be run with `src/test.py`.\
 A primitive track simulator can be run with `src/simulator.py`.